 If your nipple is truly flat or inverted, it will flatten or retract into your breast instead of pushing out.

 If your nipple protrudes, that’s great.
-If it does not protrude or become erect, it is considered flat.
+In the case that it does not protrude or become erect, it is considered flat.
 If it retracts or disappears, it is truly inverted.
 Nipples that are severely flat or inverted will not respond to stimulation or cold by becoming erect.
 If you perform the pinch test and your nipples protrude, they aren’t truly inverted and will probably not cause any problems when you nurse your baby.

 Because the breasts function independently of each other, it is not unusual for a mother to have one flat or inverted nipple, or to have one nipple that protrudes more than the other.
 For the same reason, it is not unusual for a mother to produce more milk from one breast than the other.